renatoaguimaraes/spring-reactive-kafka-sse/README.md

 cd ./spring-reactive-kafka-sse
 ```

-Starting Cassandra, Zookeeper and Kafka.
+Starting Cassandra, Zookeeper and Kafka with docker-compose.

 ```
 docker-compose up
 ```

-Accessing Cassandra console to create the keyspace.
+Accessing the Cassandra console to create the keyspace.

 ```
  docker exec -it some-cassandra bash